Introduction:

 the household energy balances.
 Its source is the forest and by

-virtue of this relation, its administration as a produce of
+virtue of this relation, its administration as a produce of forest

-line department of state responsible for forestry affairs.
-The Forestry Department is the technical organ responsible for
+of state responsible for forestry affairs.
+The Forestry Department

-managerial aspects of forestry.
+as operational, administrative and managerial aspects of forestry.

-also requires a producer to employ not more than three
+a producer to employ not more than three assistants to a licence

-assistants to a licence holder; only dead trees are allowed to
+holder; only dead trees are allowed to be cut; and the truck loads

-be cut; and the truck loads and the number of licences to be
+and the number of licences to be issued per division, are regulated.

-about 3,000, comprising persons involved in the
+a membership of about 3,000, comprising persons involved in the

 traditional firewood trade.